WAKIOM/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello --- a script that gives the user all permissions, groups to read and execute and other users to write and execute chmod --reference=olleh hello --  a script that sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+X . --script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+chmod 753 hello --- a script that gives the user all permissions, groups to read and execute and other users to write and execute chmod --reference=olleh hello --  a script that sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+X . --script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir --  a script that creates a directory called my_dir with permissions 751 in the working directory